 - An identical mark is being used in a similar (but not identical) industry such that the public is likely to be confused.
 For example, there would likely be infringement if a given trade mark is used for bags, and a competing business uses an identical mark for shoes.

 - A similar mark is used in the same industry such that the public is likely to be confused.
-There would likely be infringement if a business was to use marks like “Guci” or “Cucci” for bags, as it is too similar to the existing luxury bag brand “Gucci”.
+There would likely be infringement if a business was to use marks like “Guci” or “Cucci” for bags, as they are too similar to that for the existing luxury bag brand “Gucci”.

 However, if the other business’ registered trade mark is identical to yours, there would be no issue using the mark as long as it is used for a completely different category of products.
 For example, the trade mark “Tiger” is registered in Singapore by different companies for different categories of goods including beer, air travel and medicinal products (Tiger Beer, Tigerair and Tiger Balm respectively).

 How Practical is it for the Trade Mark Owner to Sue for Infringement?

 Even if it appears likely that the goods you are selling infringe a registered trade mark in the relevant jurisdictions, the trade mark owner may nonetheless choose not to commence a lawsuit, especially if their business is located in a different jurisdiction from yours.
 This is because cross-border intellectual property lawsuits are especially complex, expensive and time-consuming.

 However, if a trade mark infringement suit is commenced against you, you will receive the originating claim (previously known as a “writ of summons”) or other originating process.
 If you receive such a notification, you should contact a trade mark lawyer immediately to seek legal advice.

 If the trade mark owner does not wish to sue you, he may still take action against you using the reporting tools provided on the e-commerce platform itself.

 Having your product reported to the e-commerce platform